open-edge-insights/open-edge-insights.github.io/docs/3.0/_sources/IEdgeInsights/tools/HttpTestServer/README.rst.txt

 *
-  To install OEI libs on bare-metal, follow the `README <https://github.com/open-edge-insights/eii-core/blob/master/common/README.md>`_ of eii_libs_installer.
+  To install Open EII libs on bare-metal, follow the `README <https://github.com/open-edge-insights/eii-core/blob/master/common/README.md>`_ of eii_libs_installer.

 *
   Generate the certificates required to run the Http Test Server using the following command: